jedisct1/aegis-X/README.md

 With proper hardware support, `AesBlockXP` can be efficiently stored in a 256-bit or 512-bit register.

-The AEGIS-128X state only differs from the AEGIS-128L by the fact that is uses 8 vectors of AES blocks instead of 8 AES blocks:
+The AEGIS-128X state only differs from the AEGIS-128L state by the fact that is uses 8 vectors of AES blocks instead of 8 AES blocks:

 ```
 State128X: [8]AesBlockXp